AyishaSandiford/yogawithme-pp1/README.md

 ## How Will This Be Achieved

-- The Front Page has a summary on Yoga and its origin, this is also accompanied by more detailed video.
-Images and a list of Yoga benefits are also available
+- The Front Page has a summary on Yoga and its origin.
+This is also accompanied by a more detailed video.
+Images and a list of Yoga benefits are also available.
-- The Yoga Studio provides interactive Yoga videos from an introductory video on yoga postures to our professional instructors providing a walkthrough on how to perform each exercise/technique
+- The Yoga Studio provides interactive Yoga videos from an introductory video on yoga postures to our professional instructors providing walkthroughes on how to perform each exercise/technique
 - The Site has a simple layout that won't overwhelm the user regardless of age
 - The site is user-friendly with conventional icons and a simple display allowing anyone to navigate easily throughout the pages
 - A form is provided for user interaction with the Yoga Team for more information
-- The user visit our About Us page to learn more about how YogaWithMe got started and information about the Founder
+- The user can visit our About Us page to learn more about how YogaWithMe got started and get information about the Founder

 # Common Features

 ---
 + The Navigation Bar
   - The navigation bar takes a common design across all four pages in keeping with convention.
 The logo is placed on the upper left side of the page and the four pages (Home, studio ... etc.) are displayed to the immediate  right
-  - The navigation bar consist of the Home, Studio, About Us and Contact Us pages.
-(There ia also a feedback form page, However which is only displayed after filling out the contact form and clicking on the submit button )
+  - The navigation bar consists of the Home, Studio, About Us and Contact Us pages.
+(There is also a feedback form page, However this is only displayed after filling out the contact form and clicking on the submit button )
   - Links are included on all four of the page tiles including the logo.
 These titles link to their respective pages for easy navigation.
 The logo links back to the homepage as a typical shortcut users may be familiar with.
-  - The navigation bar is fully responsive, for smaller screens, the hamburger icon will appear and the logo centered on the page.
+  - The navigation bar is fully responsive.
+For smaller screens, the hamburger icon will appear and the logo centered on the page.
 Once the icon is clicked a dropdown menu of all four pages will be visible to the user.
 A horizontal line will appear under the users current page in this view
   - For tablets, desktops and larger devices the navigation bar displays the title as stated in the second bullet above.
-(This was achieved using "white-space: nowrap" as a style to the media) horizontal lines appears under the current page as a visual indicator to the user indicating which page they are currently on.
+(This was achieved using "white-space: nowrap" as a style to the media).
+A horizontal line appears under the current page as a visual indicator to the user indicating which page they are currently on.
 Titles have a change of colour and a line appearing underneath them once hovered to visually indicate to users that they are clickable.

 ![Nav Bar](docs/screenshots/Screenshot-nav-bar.png)